 CLOSE

-Thank you for your interest in NTT laboratories.
-Please select from the menu below and proceed.
+Thank you for your interest in NTT R&D. Please select from the menu below and proceed.

-This entrance is for those who are graduated from a four-year university or completed a master's/doctor's program by March 2025.
+This entrance is for those who are expected graduated from a four-year university or completed a master`s/doctor`s program after March 2026.

-International Researchers Working at NTT Laboratories
+International Researchers Working at NTT R&D

 Interaction with foreign researchers thrives at NTT, allowing us to act globally.